appscode/service-broker/docs/guides/explore_brokers_stuffs.md

 ## Viewing ClusterServiceClasses

-There is a `ClusterServiceClass` for each service that the `AppsCode Service-Broker` provides.
+There is a `ClusterServiceClass` for each service that the AppsCode Service Broker provides.
 To view these `ClusterServiceClass` resources:

 ```console
 $ kubectl get clusterserviceclasses -o=custom-columns=NAME:.metadata.name,EXTERNAL\ NAME:.spec.externalName